 If you or someone you know needs help with substance misuse, we offer a free and confidential service.
-We listen and can provide one to one support.
+We listen and can give you one to one support.

 Who are we?

-Young People's Substance Misuse Service (YPSMS) is a voluntary, free and confidential specialist drug and alcohol service for young people up to the age of 18 in Barnsley who are affected by their own, or someone else's substance use, at any level.
+Young People's Substance Misuse Service (YPSMS) is a voluntary, free and confidential specialist drug and alcohol service.
+It helps young people up to the age of 18 in Barnsley who are affected by their own, or someone else's substance use, at any level.

 As well as those at risk of using substances, we support young people who are using drugs or alcohol, feel they have a problem and want some help.
 This can either be a one off or a longer piece of work.

 We'll support you to reduce or prevent the harm that comes with drug and alcohol use.

 We’re not here to judge you or tell you what to do, but we can help you make the changes you want to make.
 These can either be now or in the future.

 We know it can sometimes be difficult to talk openly and honestly, especially about drugs and alcohol.
 We'll try to make it as easy as we can for you and come to see you where you want to be seen.
 This could be at school, college, youth centre or even at home.